-The Best Destinations for Freshwater Fishing | Coastal Angler & The Angler Magazine
+The Best Destinations for Freshwater Fishing - Coastal Angler & The Angler Magazine

 Aside from being the largest river in the world and an important water ecosystem, the richness of this body of water makes it a top favorite of anglers like me.
 I said this because of several species of fish including Tambaqui, Apapa and even Arapaima fish which is the second largest freshwater fish in the world (also known as Pirarucu) that are present here.

 Before going to the famous river, I prepared myself by consulting other fishing experts and by watching Youtube videos.
-I have learned then about the abundance of the Peacock bass in this location, and luckily, the odds was in my favor when I was fishing.
+I have learned then about the abundance of the Peacock bass in this location, and luckily, the odds were in my favor when I was fishing.

-In fact, I was able to angle a two feet-sized Borboleto (a species of peacock bass, also known as ‘Butterfly’) after ten minutes of casting my fishing tackle.
+In fact, I was able to angle a two foot-sized Borboleto (a species of peacock bass, also known as ‘Butterfly’) after ten minutes of casting my fishing tackle.

 Peacock bass is native to Central America, South America, and Southern Florida.
 For some reason, however, the large-sized ones accumulate in most parts of Brazil, especially in the Amazon area.